 where and might coincide.
 There is a monoidal product on given by cospan composition (formed by taking pushouts); this monoidal product is denoted .
-The monoidal unit is a 1-element set with its unique bipointed structure.
+(Explicitly, is .)
+The monoidal unit is a -element set with its unique bipointed structure.
 The category of such cospans or bipointed sets is denoted .

 Inside is the full subcategory of two-pointed sets, where and are distinct.
-(N.B.
-When we go beyond the classical case, we need a more refined analysis involving notions of apartness, separation, etc.) Let be the category of two-pointed sets.
+Let be the category of two-pointed sets.
 The monoidal product restricts to a functor

 and one can define the square

 A -coalgebra is a two-pointed set together with a map .
 An example is given by , where is identified with the interval and the coalgebra structure is identified with multiplication by , .
 This map will be denoted .

 We now define a number of operations on .
 For , define and .
 These give unary operations on which can also be defined as maps in using the coalgebra structure :

 We similarly define unary operations , for any -coalgebra .
 For any coalgebra and , either or .
 Moreover, if and are the evident pushout inclusions, we have if , and if .
 This means that coalgebra structures can be recovered from algebraic structures consisting of two constants and two unary operations , , although we must consider a coherent but non-algebraic axiom